soundspectrum/replicant/README.md

 replicant
 =========

-A high-performance compiler and alternative runtime for Python
+A high-performance compiler and alternative runtime for Python.
+Wee!